-Jessie Lau is a writer & journalist from HK, now in London
+Jessie Lau is a London-based writer & human rights journalist.

-Hi there—I’m a writer and journalist approaching stories with an intersectional feminist lens.
-I’ve spent the past decade covering identity, human rights and culture from Asia, Europe and the United States.
+Hi there—I’m a multi-platform journalist approaching global stories with an intersectional feminist perspective.
+I’ve spent the past decade covering identity, social justice and culture from Asia, Europe and the United States.
 My work has appeared in The Guardian, BBC, Los Angeles Review of Books, CNN, The Economist, WIRED and many others.
-A persistent generalist with expertise on China and ESEA, I’m most interested in stories reflecting on gender, race, and empire.
-I’m a board member at the non-profit NüVoices and founding editor of its digital magazine.
-Commission/pitch me + read a selection of my stories below:
+A persistent generalist with expertise on China and Asia, I’m most interested in transnational stories grappling with gender, race, and empire.
+Originally from Hong Kong, I’m a board member at the non-profit NüVoices and founding editor of its magazine.
+Read a selection of my stories below + commission/pitch me here!

 Myanmar’s Women Are on the Front Lines Against the Junta